nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     Example of usage:

         timetable 1
+    TODO: update image
     ![](images/capture4.png)

     Note:

-    - Both `timetable` and `timetable 0 ` will display the main user's timetable.
+    - Both `timetable` and `timetable 0 ` display your (main user's) timetable.

-3) Displays the combined timetable of the selected contacts.
+3) Displays the combined timetable of multiple selected contacts.
+You will need to key in the **Contact Index** of each of the selected contacts.

    Format: